Admission: Tuition and Financial Aid

 The Free Application for Federal Student Aid (FAFSA) is used by the University of Washington in making its financial aid awards to students who are United States citizens or permanent residents of the United States.
 Most typically, our graduate students qualify for educational loans or for work-study.
 A few academically outstanding and financially needy under-represented students may also qualify for other forms of aid, such as partial tuition waivers.
-For priority consideration, applicants should submit the FAFSA before February 28.
-The FAFSA becomes available in mid-December.
+For priority consideration, applicants should submit the FAFSA before January 15.
+The FAFSA becomes available October 1.

 Research assistant positions (and a few teaching assistant positions) are sometimes available, especially as students progress in their studies.
 These do not typically require financial need as established by submitting the FAFSA.